Regulated Lenders

 December 31 – Renewal Closes

-*Reinstatement – $1,000 late filing fee + the renewal fee for each license you are reinstating.
+*Reinstatement – $1,000 late filing fee + the renewal fee for each license you are reinstating in addition to any NMLS processing fees.

 Annual Reports